Industry, Tourism and Investment

 Drew Williams

-Fire Ban in Effect Queen Elizabeth Territorial Park (Fort Smith)
+Fire Ban in Effect - Hay River Territorial Park

 Camp stoves, enclosed BBQs and propane-fueled cooking and heating devices are permitted for use in NWT Parks.
 They must be placed within regulation fire pits and should not emit a flame more than 0.5 metres in diameter and 0.5 metres in height.